A True story…

 Eric and Maren Brandsma are the directors of this non-profit organization.
 It was started in 2006 following 15 years of intense involvement in local churches.
 At that time the Brandsma’s spent a year developing the ministry plan and tools, they sold their home and went on the road in a trailer to help churches, living by faith!

-11 years later, they have worked through 4 complete church restorations, assisted several other churches in smaller areas, worked with three denominations and are currently coming along side another church.
-Projects last from 3 months up to 2 years.
+12 years later, they have worked through 4 complete church restorations, assisted several other churches in smaller areas, worked with three denominations and are currently assisting to pastor another church.

 They have a wonderful Board of Directors supporting them.
 The ministry is a non-profit and the Brandsma’s are classified as Canadian Missions – meeting the needs in Canada and generating their support through donors.
 God has been faithful to provide care for the family even though their sponsorship is low.
 It has been a wonderful journey of faith and relying on the Lord for provision and everyday miracles.

 Maren speaks at churches and for both women’s and youth groups.
 Living by Faith and A Victorious Life are just two of her common topics.